MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 ## Troubleshooting

-Here are some common problems seen when installing on Windows.
+Here are some common problems seen when installing the Azure CLI on Windows.
 If you experience a problem not covered here, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues).

 ### Proxy blocks connection